top of page

 To begin with, there are no dumb questions that you can ask at any point during the home-buying process.
 So, no matter how silly or trivial you think your question is, feel free to ask it.

 You owe it to yourself to learn everything you can about a home, especially because it will almost certainly be your largest investment to date.
-To help you, we've compiled a list of questions to ask when buying a house, organized by stage of the home buying process to keep you informed.
+To help you, we've compiled a list of essential questions to ask when buying a house, organized by stage of the home buying process to keep you informed throughout.

 Questions to Ask Before You Begin Househunting

-Purchasing a Waterloo Region home is a substantial investment, as you are well aware.
-Think about your aspirations for homeownership before you start looking for a home.
+Buying a Waterloo Region home is a substantial investment, as you are well aware.
+Think carefully about your aspirations for homeownership before you start looking for a home.
 Asking yourself these questions will help.

 • Do you want to build wealth and equity by buying a home?